 They’re very hard, so can be good for extreme or aggressive chewers as they can last for several months.
 They’re made of bone and have a slightly rough texture that’s great for cleaning your pooch’s teeth.
 Antlers for dogs are also a low-calorie option as unlike rawhide they contain no fat.

 On the flip side, because they are so very hard, they can cause dental problems such as broken teeth.
-If your dog bites off a piece and swallows it, it can cause intestinal blockages or even punctures so it's best to seek an alternative where possible.
+If your dog bites off a piece and swallows it, it can cause intestinal blockages or even punctures, which is why the majority of vets do not recommend antlers for dogs.

 Big Sky Antler Chew, Large